Citation, DOI & article data

 CT is the mainstay for diagnosing renal injuries:

-- CT multiphase protocol study for suspected renal trauma includes a non-contrast phase, an arterial phase to evaluate vascular injury, a nephrographic phase to evaluate renal parenchymal lesions and a delayed phase to evaluate bleeding and collecting system injuries
+- CT multiphase protocol study for suspected renal trauma includes a non-contrast phase, an arterial phase to evaluate the vascular injury, a nephrographic phase to evaluate renal parenchymal lesions and a delayed phase to evaluate bleeding and collecting system injuries

 - an alternative protocol study is a portal venous phase followed by a delayed phase to assess for collecting system injury 5

-See main article renal trauma grading for a detailed description of the AAST classification of renal injuries.
+See the main article renal trauma grading for a detailed description of the AAST classification of renal injuries.